weatherforce/ipyreact/docs/source/nbextension_trial.md

 using the manager, create a new notebook and you will see that your notebook extension is loaded !

-## TroubleShooting
+## Troubleshooting

-Sometimes, when messing with jupyter nbextension, you can corrupt some configuration files, it will then throw you an error right in your face, saying something about a jsonerror on a file.
+Sometimes, when messing with jupyter nbextension, you can corrupt some configuration files, it will then throw you an error right in your face, saying something about a json error on a file.
-When you hit `jupyter nbextension enable` it goes into a json config file, and mess with it.
-But the trick is that you can have several config files, normally in `venv/etc/Jupyter/nbconfig/notebook.json`.Sometimes you will have more than one file, and they are not always easy to find.
+When you hit `jupyter nbextension enable` it goes into a json configurations file, and mess with it.
+But the trick is that you can have several configurations files, normally in `venv/etc/Jupyter/nbconfig/notebook.json`.Sometimes you will have more than one file, and they are not always easy to find.
 So, after looking on the web if someone had the same issue, I [found out that post](https://github.com/ipython-contrib/jupyter_contrib_nbextensions/issues/1211)

-which give us a small snippet.py looking for all config files for jupyter
+which give us a small snippet.py looking for all configurations files for jupyter
 ```bash
 python snippet.py
 ```